jgagneastro/banyan_sigma/README.md

 An online version of this tool is available for 1-object queries at http://www.astro.umontreal.ca/~gagne/banyansigma.php.

-## REQUIREMENTS:
+## REQUIREMENT:
-(1) A fits file containing the parameters of the multivariate Gaussian models of each Bayesian hypothesis must be included at /data/banyan_sigma_parameters.fits in the directory where BANYAN_SIGMA() is compiled.
+A fits file containing the parameters of the multivariate Gaussian models of each Bayesian hypothesis must be included at /data/banyan_sigma_parameters.fits in the directory where BANYAN_SIGMA() is compiled.
 The fits file can be written with the IDL MWRFITS.PRO function from an IDL array of structures of N elements, where N is the total number of multivariate Gaussians used in the models of all Bayesian hypotheses.
 Each element of this structure contains the following information:

        NAME - The name of the model (scalar string).

            CENTER_VEC - Central XYZUVW position of the model (6D vector, in units of pc and km/s).
            COVARIANCE_MATRIX - Covariance matrix in XYZUVW associated with the model (6x6 matrix, in mixed units of pc and km/s).
            PRECISION_MATRIX - (Optional) Matrix inverse of COVARIANCE_MATRIX, to avoid re-calculating it many times (6x6 matrix).